BayAreaMetro/zoning/README.md

   Same as above but with fields that have a value in the "match field" as specified in the CityAssignments spreadsheet.
   Missing zoning Data is visible by visually comparing the zoning.lookup_new_valid table and the zoning.regional table.
 It      appears that in some case an entire jursidictions may be missing, but in another just 1 category (e.g. public space in san jose)

- see lookup-table-merge-2012-zoning.sql for how this was loaded into postgres from source
+ see process/lookup-table-merge-2012-zoning.sql for how this was loaded into postgres from source

 ####Intersection:
-see source_intersection_zoning.sql for how this was done
+see process/source_intersection_zoning.sql for how this was done

 * 1820670 parcel intersections with zoning (many to many join--st_intersects)